finity69x2/media-volume-preset-row/README.md

 If no custom setting is provided it will use the 'default' value for that individual setting.

-If the cover position is changed via any other means (slider, service call, etc) the buttons will indicate which range the cover position is in based on the setpoint settings in the config.
+If the media player volume is changed via any other means (slider, service call, etc) the buttons will indicate which range the media player volume is in based on the setpoint settings in the config.

-This plugin can also be used with a group of positionable covers by creating a "cover group".
-Then each cover in the group will be simultaneously controlled by the plugin.
+This plugin can also be used with a group of media players by creating a "media player group".
+Then each media player in the group will be simultaneously controlled by the plugin.

 <b>Configuration Examples:</b>